-Technical Expert – E-mobility Based in New Delhi, India
+Technical Expert – E-Mobility based in New Dehli, India

 Since February 2020, I am working as a Project Officer for the project “NDC Transport Initiative for Asia” and is based in Hanoi, Vietnam.
 From 2014 – 2018, I have worked as a National Coordinator for a GIZ’s regional project in ASEAN region, supporting the Vietnamese Ministry of Transport in developing strategies and action plans for more sustainable transport.
 Before joining GIZ, I have more than 10 years’ experience working as an urban transport planner at an institute under the Vietnamese Ministry of Construction.
 My interest lies in the intersection between transport and climate change as well as examining the associations between policies and practices in the transport sector.

 Currently, I am heading the NDC Transport Initiative for Asia, supporting our partner countries in NDC implementation in the transport sector.
 I enjoy coordinating our cooperation with all implementing partners in the initiative and promoting a regional discourse on shifting the paradigm towards full decarbonisation of the transport sector.
 I am also interested in adaptation and resilience of transport systems, providing sustainable mobility for all!

 I work on the topic of transport-related emissions in the project “Sino-German Cooperation on Low-Carbon Transport” (CLCT) and support in the coordination of the consortium partners of the regional project NDC Transport Initiative in Asia.
 Before my time at GIZ, I worked as an interpreter at a German construction firm on the topic of high-speed railway systems.
 During the implementation of various other projects I already supported GIZ in China Mobility Team.